numpy/numpy/doc/neps/nep-0048-spending-project-funds.rst

 Motivation and Scope
 --------------------

-In its 16+ year history, the NumPy project has only spent on the order of
+Since its inception and until 2020, the NumPy project has only spent on the order of
 $10,000 USD of funds that were not restricted to a particular program.
-Project income of this type has been relying on donations from individuals and, from May 2019, recurring monthly contributions from Tidelift.
+Project income of this type has been relying on donations from individuals and, from mid 2019, recurring monthly contributions from Tidelift.
 By the end of 2020, the Tidelift contributions increased to $3,000/month, and there's also a potential for an increase of donations and grants going directly to the project.
 Having a clear set of principles around how to use these funds will